-Debt collection accounts are one of the most serious types of delinquencies you can have.
-Since any account—even a small library fine or your kid’s cafeteria fees—has the potential to wind up on your credit report, it’s important that you pay all your debts or at least make payment arrangements with the biller.
+A debt-collection account is one of the most serious types of delinquencies you can have.
+Since any account—even a small library fine or your kid’s cafeteria fees—has the potential to wind up on your credit report, it’s important that you pay all of your debts or at least make payment arrangements with the biller.

 The amount of debt you have is another factor that impacts your credit score in a major way.
 Lower balances are better for your credit score, so if you have big balances, pay them down.
-The ideal credit utilization ratio is below 30% across all available credit as well as any individual credit card.
+The ideal credit-utilization ratio is below 30% across all available credit as well as any individual credit card.
 The lower, the better.
 Aim to get your balances to that point or lower.

 Not only does the amount of debt you carry affect your credit score, but the ratio of your credit card debt to the limit on those credit cards is also a factor.
 If your credit limits aren’t reported accurately, it can look like you’ve maxed out your credit card.
 You can dispute inaccurate credit limits with the credit bureau or call your creditor to ask why your credit limit isn’t reported accurately.

 Some people ask for credit limit increases as a way to improve their credit utilization.
-But be careful requesting your limit be increased.
+But be careful requesting that your limit be increased.
 Some credit card issuers do a hard pull where an additional inquiry is placed on your credit report and factored into your credit score.
-Soft pulls are better, but may not be what the creditor needs to process your credit limit increase request.
+Soft pulls are better but may not be what the creditor needs to process your request for a credit limit increase.